ericjohns55/MatrixClock/README.md

 2) Clone this repository into the main directory of the matrix repository [here](https://github.com/hzeller/rpi-rgb-led-matrix)
 3) Run the "make" command
 	* Note: if you are changing any of the RGB Matrix defaults in matrix_clock.cpp, do this before running "make"
+4) Edit matrix_config.json to whatever values you please.
+	a) Make sure you edit the weather URL and font_folder tab as needed, or the program will not run.
+If you do not wish to use the telegram bot, set the bot_token to "disabled"

 ## Running the Program
-After running the "make" command it should generate a binary named "matrix_clock" The program requires two arguments at runtime.
+After running the "make" command and configuring your json file you should see a binary named "matrix_clock" The program requires two arguments at runtime.
 ```
 --CONFIG <config_file> - The JSON file that the clock faces will be read from